 There are several educational games that teach personal finance and money management skills to students of every age on the Practical Money Skills website, including:

 Financial Soccer, the free multilingual video game developed in partnership with FIFA, which helps provide children and young adults with the knowledge and tools they'll need to maintain sound financial habits over a lifetime.
 The game has been localized in 15 languages and has rolled out in over 41 countries.

 Financial Football, a fast-paced, National Football League-themed video game developed by Visa.
-The interactive financial literacy game is available online and as a free app for iPhones and iPads on iTunes in both English and Spanish.
+The interactive financial literacy game is available online in both English and Spanish.
+It is also available as a free Android and iOS app.